huang12zheng/Dart-Data-Class-Generator/README.md

 ## Features

-The generator can generate the constructor, copyWidth, toMap, fromMap, toJson, fromJson, toString, value equality and hashCode methods from a class based on class properties or raw JSON.
+The generator can generate the constructor, copyWith, toMap, fromMap, toJson, fromJson, toString, value equality and hashCode methods from a class based on class properties or raw JSON.

 ## Create data classes based on class properties